Facebook-groep: Aviation Tractor Drivers:

 A Dutch AT-16 'Harvard' of 'Royal Air Force Historic Flight'.
 The AT-16s were mainly used by the Royal Netherlands Air Force as a training aircraft for the advanced pilot training (VVO) and the pilot instructor training (VIO) at Gilze-Rijen Air Base until 1962.
 They were produced by the American company North American Aviation in 1943.
 Photo from Facebook page: Koninklijke Luchtmacht Historische Vlucht.

 Avro Lancaster NX611 "Just Jane", with Bomber Command Re-Enactors...
 Picture: Geoff Oliver.

 On days like this - when the sky is blue and the grass is green .....
 Lancaster : NX611 'Just Jane' at East Kirkby - March 2012.
 Source from Facebook page: Warbirdapps.

 Well, this is just turning into B-24 Week, isn't it?

-Here's a photo from the Henry Ford Museum of Henry Ford II on the tug as the last B-24 Liberator comes off the assembly line at Willow Run.
+Here's a photo from the Henry Ford Museum of Henry Ford II on the Ford BNO40 aircraft tractor as the last B-24 Liberator comes off the assembly line at Willow Run.
 It was posted in the Warbird Information Exchange Facebook Group by Tom Walsh and we thought it fit in well with our other posts so far this week.

 According to Lance Kuhn from the WIX group, the aircraft was B-24M-30-FO, 44-51928 and the date was 28 June 1945.
 Lance tells us it was flown later to RFC Kingman for storage and scrapping.